biomedia-mira/drop2/README.md

 `--fy`  filename of displacement field for Y-component `--fz`  filename of displacement field for Z-component

+Input images may be reoriented using the header information after loading such that the image orientation matrix has non-negative values on the diagonal.
+This may be necessary when the linear and nonlinear transformations are to be composed into a single displacement field (see option `--ocompose` below).

+`--reorient`

 The same tool can be used for 2D and 3D images.
 For 2D images, an argument needs to be added.
 Note, the resulting transformations will be still in 3D format, with the third dimension being set to identiy transformations (or zero displacements).

 `--mode2d`